virtualslidetools/vmslideconv/README.txt

 #---------------------------------------------------------------------------
 # Skip to method 1 if you are using Visual Studio 2019 on Windows 10.
 # Skip to method 2 if you are using Msys2 on Windows 10.
-# Skip to method 3 if you are using RedHat/CentOS-Stream 8.
+# Skip to method 3 if you are using RedHat/CentOS-Stream 8 or 9.
 # Skip to method 4 if you are using Ubuntu 20.04.
 # Skip to usage notes at the bottom of this document if you are interested
 # in how to use the command line program.